Insert Variable Data Fields Into A Postalytics Template

 You’ll need to use the Postalytics Direct Mail Editor in order to insert the Variable Data fields into a template.

 Why is this important?
-Because if you’re designing significant aspects of your creative in an offline tool such as one of the Adobe® products, you’ll want to account for at least the space for the Variable Data to be layered in with the Postalytics Editor.
+Because if you’re designing significant aspects of your creative in an offline tool such as one of the Adobe® products, or Canva, you’ll want to account for at least the space for the Variable Data to be layered in with the Postalytics Editor.

 Another consideration is the selection of fonts.
 Postalytics is an online tool and is able to render online fonts properly.
 What you don’t want to do is choose a font for your text in the offline tool that can’t be easily matched up with our online fonts.